 Jon advises that the two most important things to include in your footer are your products and contact information.

 - On the left column, vertically list out your product types or categories.

-- On the right side, list an email address, physical address (even if it’s a PO box), and a phone number.
+- On the right side, list an email address, a physical address (even if it’s a PO box), and a business phone number.